KarelZe/thesis/references/obsidian/📖chapters/💡Training and tuning.md

 **Transformer + Pre-Training**

+As the loss in this configuration shows spurious patterns of early overfitting, we equally weight all samples instead.

 As derived in cref-pretraining, we
 - For pre-training objectives see: https://github.com/puhsu/tabular-dl-pretrain-objectives/
 - For implementation of masked language modelling see https://nn.labml.ai/transformers/mlm/index.html